MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 > Do not install the Migration Launcher app on Surface Hub 2S unless you are prepared for an immediate migration to Microsoft Teams Rooms on Windows experience.

 - Migration completely removes the Windows 10 Team edition operating system that comes with Surface Hub 2S.
-- By selecting to install the Migration Launcher app on a Surface Hub 2S and thereby initiate a software migration, you consent to the removal of the Windows 10 Team edition OS, including the uninstall and removal of accounts, data, and other current configurations.
+- By selecting to install the Migration Launcher app on a Surface Hub 2S and initiate a software migration, you consent to the removal of the Windows 10 Team edition OS, including the uninstall and removal of accounts, data, and other current configurations.
 - The Microsoft Teams Rooms on Windows experience results in increased energy consumption on Surface Hub due to changes in sleep state and power management settings.
-- This app does not affect first-generation Surface Hub models.
-The Microsoft Teams Rooms on Windows experience is not supported on first-generation Surface Hubs (Surface Hub v1).
+- This app doesn't affect first-generation Surface Hub models.
+The Microsoft Teams Rooms on Windows experience isn't supported on first-generation Surface Hubs (Surface Hub v1).
 - The migration process involves downloading approximately 30 GB and requires a minimum amount of available storage on-system to create a temporary partition.

 ## Prerequisites

 <!--Ensure name is correct.
 Updated per Dan on 2-20-->
-- Ensure Surface Hub 2S is connected to the Internet and has the latest Windows Updates, including **Microsoft Corporation - System Hardware Update - 2/8/2024**
+- Ensure Surface Hub 2S is connected to the Internet and has the latest Windows Updates, including **Microsoft Corporation - System Hardware Update - 2/8/2024**.
 - To get all the required updates, sign in with Admin credentials, go to **All apps > Settings** >**Update and Security** >**Windows Update**, and install all updates.
 - Repeat the update retrieval process until you have installed all the available updates.
 - Once updated, confirm that the UEFI version is **699.845.768.0** or later. <!--To be replaced withewaFeb 3 UEFI version -->
 - If you're unable to check for Windows updates locally (for example, in remote admin scenarios), you can verify the OS version via Microsoft Intune admin center or other mobile device management (MDM) solutions.
 - You can also check by validating that Windows 10 <!-- confirm updated version Updated per Dan on 2-20--> [OS Build 19045.4120](https://support.microsoft.com/help/5034843) is present on the system.
 - Validate that your network can handle a **30 GB download**.
-- Ensure the network you are using does not have any other firewalls, blockages, or limitations that would otherwise prevent the download and installation of software onto the Surface Hub 2S device(s) you intend to migrate.
+- Ensure the network you're using doesn't have any other firewalls, blockages, or limitations that would otherwise prevent the download and installation of software onto the Surface Hub 2S devices you intend to migrate.
 - Confirm IT allows network access to required sites: ***.devices.microsoft.com** and **download.microsoft.com**. <!--A typical way to check, contact your network admin if fails is a simple ping test: On a separate PC, Open a command line or console and enter the following:-->

     ```console